rafaelquintanilha/react-linechart/README.md

 }
 ```

 It is also possible to build a "Stair Chart", which is how I am calling a time-table-ish kind of chart when we have start and end dates and want to display them as nice stacked bars.
+Check the [Live Demo](http://rafaelquintanilha.com/apps/linechart/) to get a better insight.

 ```javascript
 import { StairChart } from 'react-linechart'